arik-so/bolts/bolt-simple-taproot.md

    funding, and the local `secnonce` along with the combined aggregated public nonce.

- - Generate each HTLC signature according to BIP 342, as a _normal_ BIP 340 schnorr signature.
+ - Generate each HTLC signature according to BIP 342, as a BIP 340 schnorr signature (non partial).

 The receiver MUST: